oakla/zippy/README.md

 # zippy

-Drag and drop shortcut to zip and encrypt.
+A drag and drop utility for Windows to zip and encrypt files and folder.
 Originally built as a way to circumvent the slow load times of the WinZip GUI.

+## Installation
+Download and run [the installer](https://github.com/oakla/zippy/releases/download/v1.2.0/zippy-1.2.0-win64.msi).
+Afterwards, a shortcut icon will appear on your desktop.
 ![alt text](image.png)

 ## Usage